futureofcoding/futureofcoding.org/journal.md

 Good morning!
 So I spent the last hour or so writing Alan Kay a much too long and too epic email.
 Now I'd like to move on to my Bret Victor Deep Dive.
 Before I begin, I'd like to share a laugh with everyone with this link to Bret's hit single [Caltech Girl](http://worrydream.com/media/caltech_girl.html).
 [HOLY SHIT I JUST FOUND THIS GOLD](https://www.youtube.com/watch?v=00vMnIECCbo)

 Unfortunately, the link to his earliest website at CalTech seems to be broken: http://sites.ugcs.caltech.edu/~bret/alternate/.
-I wasn't able to find it on waybackmachine either, so if anyone has access to an archived version of this, please let me know at steve at futureofcoding.org :)
+I wasn't able to find it on waybackmachine either, so if anyone has access to an archived version of this, please [let me know](https://twitter.com/stevekrouse).

 While they are fun, Bret's websites' interactivity does make it a bit harder to exhaustively and systematically explore.
 Let's start with http://worrydream.com/ugcs...